“A spectacularly sited Cornish coastal hotel, reinvented as a boutique haven, with great family facilities and a spa”

 In addition there are some lovely family rooms which consist of 2 bedrooms (1 double, 1 twin) sharing a bathroom.
 We stayed with our son in #105, a lovely first-floor room if you can get it, with corner views to the sea.
-A couple of the family rooms have bunks instead of twin beds; another is on the top floor, with lofty views straight out to the Atlantic and a cosy kids room lit by a skylight window.
+A couple of the family rooms have bunks instead of twin beds; #207 is on the top floor, with lofty views straight out to the Atlantic and a cosy kids room lit by a skylight window.
 Other rooms we liked were #118 (a smallish but very bright seaview double) and #114 - though it's worth noting that this, like several others, has a windowless bathroom.

-The fare is what you might call contemporary English with a hint of the Med, all of it painstakingly sourced from local suppliers.
-Menus are now a la carte (following mixed feedback about the fixed menus), with starters from about £6, mains from £12 and desserts from £5 (in 2012); wines - including a decent house prosecco - start from about £5/glass.
+The hotel offers a full restaurant service (breakfast, lunch and dinner, plus all day snacks and drinks, but no bar) in an airy, sea-facing dining room with parquet floors, white walls and high ceiling fans.
+The fare is what you might call Cornish meets Med, almost all of it sourced from local suppliers.
+Menus are a la carte (following mixed feedback about the fixed menus), with starters from about £6, mains from £14 and desserts from £6; wines - including a decent house prosecco - start from about £6/glass.
 So it's not cheap, but it is not bad, and if you're lucky, it might be truly excellent.

 Certainly the salt-baked sea-bass I had on my first evening was one of the tastiest and softest fish dishes I've had all year, and my amaretto peach tart with Roskilly's ice cream was not far behind (though my wife's zabaione semifreddo was a bit mushy).
 Beef carpaccio and rump steak (from nearby Goonhilly Downs) also got a thumbs up, and it was nice to see squid and Cornish blue cheese salad making an appearance.